 Credit risk arises from the short-term lending of surplus funds to banks, building societies and other local authorities as well as credit exposures to the council's customers.
-The council's policy for managing credit risk is outlined within the approved Treasury Management Strategy.
-The following analysis summarises the council's potential maximum exposure to credit risk, based on past experience and current market conditions.
+The council's policy for managing credit risk is outlined within the approved Treasury Management and Annual Investment Strategy Approved TM & AIS 2022/23.
 No credit limits were exceeded during the financial year and the council expects full repayment on the due date of deposits placed with counterparties.